Configuring Weblate Webhooks for Auto-Translation

 timeout: 5m

 Deploy a lightweight proxy to validate signatures, normalize locale codes (e.g., zh-CNzh_Hans), and enforce idempotency.
-Prevents duplicate translation jobs and handles BCP 47 fallbacks.
+Prevents duplicate translation jobs and handles BCP 47 tag normalization.

 # proxy_server.py (FastAPI)